You-Gao/Blog/_life/2024-10-25-clemon-series.md

 # The Clemons Series

-The premise for this is simple: I get lost in aisle and push the boundaries of my knowledge.[^1]
+The premise for this is simple: I get lost in an aisle and push the boundaries of my knowledge.[^1]

 ## B.102
 1. Food & Philosophy[^2]